 Baking soda: Used with vinegar and water or alone with water, baking soda is effective at removing mold naturally.
 Dissolve baking soda into water or water-and-vinegar solution, and spray onto surface.
 Let it sit, then scrub and wipe with a damp cloth.
 Baking soda is a natural disinfectant and very mild, so this solution will clean mold without leaving behind a scent.

 How do you prevent mold naturally?
-Wipe damp surfaces frequently, run a cool mist humidifier, spray vinegar onto damp surfaces such as showers when you’re through, and, above all, be vigilant about leaks.
+Wipe damp surfaces frequently, run a dehumidifier (or try these DIY approaches), spray vinegar onto damp surfaces such as showers when you’re through, and, above all, be vigilant about leaks.
 Mold is natural, but in the house, not so much.